 What if you do not get a license?

-All products must be approved by the Licensing Coordinator.
-Failure to obtain a license or approval from the University's Licensing Coordinator would be grounds for the seizure of all non-approved merchandise bearing the University's marks.
+All products must be approved by the Trademark Licensing Office.
+Failure to obtain a license or approval from the University's Trademark Licensing Office would be grounds for the seizure of all non-approved merchandise bearing the University's marks.
 It also could result in jail time and numerous fines if convicted.

 Can an alumni or student group sell products using the University's marks as a fundraiser?

-Before contacting local manufacturers regarding new products, designs, or an idea for a fundraiser, be sure to check with the University's Licensing Coordinator.
+Before contacting local manufacturers regarding new products, designs, or an idea for a fundraiser, be sure to check with the University's Trademark Licensing Office.
 They will be able to identify local manufacturers to produce the items, saving everyone time and effort.